mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 In the previous verse we saw that the angel/messenger (Hebrew: malak) will not pardon transgressions.
 Scripturally, forgiving sins is associated with God (see for example {% include inline-verse.html verse="Daniel 9:9" text-after=")." %} So who is this malak?

 {% include verse.html
-text="There **the angel of YHWH** appeared to him in a flame of fire out of a bush; he looked, and the bush was blazing, yet it was not consumed.
-Then Moses said, “I must turn aside and look at this great sight and see why the bush is not burned up.” <strong>When YHWH saw that he had turned aside to see</strong>, God called to him out of the bush, “Moses, Moses!”
-And he said, “Here I am.” [...]
-Go and assemble the elders of Israel and say to them, ‘<strong>YHWH, the God of your ancestors, the God of Abraham, Isaac, and Jacob, has appeared to me</strong>, saying: I have given heed to you and to what has been done to you in Egypt." verse="Exodus 3:2-4,16"
+text="**YHWH’s angel** appeared to him in a flame of fire out of the middle of a bush.
+He looked, and behold, the bush burned with fire, and the bush was not consumed.
+Moses said, “I will go now, and see this great sight, why the bush is not burned.” **When YHWH saw that he came over to see**, God called to him out of the middle of the bush, and said, “Moses!
+Moses!”
+He said, “Here I am.” [...]
+Go and gather the elders of Israel together, and tell them, ‘**YHWH, the God of your fathers, the God of Abraham, of Isaac, and of Jacob, has appeared to me, saying**, “I have surely visited you, and seen that which is done to you in Egypt." verse="Exodus 3:2-4,16"
 %}

 {% include verse.html
-text="<strong>Now the angel of YHWH came and sat under the oak at Ophrah</strong>, which belonged to Joash the Abiezrite, as his son Gideon was beating out wheat in the winepress, to hide it from the Midianites.
-The angel of YHWH appeared to him and said to him, “YHWH is with you, you mighty warrior.”
-Gideon answered him, “But sir, if YHWH is with us, why then has all this happened to us?
-And where are all his wonderful deeds that our ancestors recounted to us, saying, ‘Did not YHWH bring us up from Egypt?’
-But now YHWH has cast us off and given us into the hand of Midian.” **Then YHWH turned to him and said**, “Go in this might of yours and deliver Israel from the hand of Midian; I hereby commission you.”" verse="Judges 6:11-14"
+text="**YHWH’s angel came and sat under the oak which was in Ophrah**, that belonged to Joash the Abiezrite.
+His son Gideon was beating out wheat in the wine press, to hide it from the Midianites.
+YHWH’s angel appeared to him, and said to him, “YHWH is with you, you mighty man of valor!”
+Gideon said to him, “Oh, my lord, if YHWH is with us, why then has all this happened to us?
+Where are all his wondrous works which our fathers told us of, saying, ‘Didn’t YHWH bring us up from Egypt?’
+But now YHWH has cast us off, and delivered us into the hand of Midian.” **YHWH looked at him, and said**, “Go in this your might, and save Israel from the hand of Midian.
+Haven’t I sent you?”" verse="Judges 6:11-14"
 %}

 {% include verse.html
 text="For he said, “Surely they are my people, children who will not act deceitfully,” and **he became their savior in all their distress.
-It was no messenger or angel but his presence that saved them**; in his love and pity it was he who redeemed them; he lifted them up and carried them all the days of old." verse="Isaiah 63:8-9"
+It was no messenger or angel but his presence that saved them**; in his love and pity it was he who redeemed them; he lifted them up and carried them all the days of old." verse="Isaiah 63:8-9" version="NRSVUE" caption="Other translations differ here, so make sure to compare, but this is really interesting."
 %}

 ---